getify/foi-lang/formalization-work/Foi-Specification.md

 **Implicit-or-override default:** at this position, an entry's primary binding source is the implicit input from the enclosing context.
 A no-init entry uses that input directly, falling back to `empty` when the context supplies none.
 A `:?`-init entry uses that input when non-empty and evaluates its init expression only when the input is empty, overriding it.
 At positions where no implicit input is provided (§2.9.2, §2.9.3), the unconditional `:` sigil is used instead: an Identifier-no-init resolves to `empty`, an Identifier-`:`-init evaluates its expression unconditionally, and a destructure-no-init is rejected as having no source.

-**Why four block forms:** the grammar distinguishes (a) bare block, no bindings clause (§2.9.1); (b) `def`-prefixed bindings statement, no implicit source (§2.9.2); (c) bindings expression with no implicit source, host-attached to guards and match consequents (§2.9.3); and (d) bindings expression with an implicit source from the enclosing context, at comprehension RHS or pipeline RHS.
+**The four block forms.** The grammar distinguishes (a) bare block, no bindings clause (§2.9.1); (b) `def`-prefixed bindings statement, no implicit source (§2.9.2); (c) bindings expression with no implicit source, host-attached to guards and match consequents (§2.9.3); and (d) bindings expression with an implicit source from the enclosing context, at comprehension RHS or pipeline RHS.

 ### §2.10 Module Scope